60-6941

 941 was one of two M-21s used as a launch platform for the D-21 drone.

 When mated with the drone, the combination was known as an "M/D-21."
 Contrary to some reports, both 941 and her sister ship 940 were built from the ground up to be M-21s, and were not "converted" from existing A-12s.
-Unlike 940, 941 was painted all black, and was the only M/D-21 used in actual D-21 launches (all of 940's M/D-21 flights were load and aerodynamic test flights).
+Unlike 940, in most photos 941 appears painted all black, and was the only M/D-21 used in actual D-21 launches (all of 940's M/D-21 flights were load and aerodynamic test flights).

 She was lost on Saturday, July 30, 1966.
 Prior to this flight, there had been 3 successful D-21 launches from 941, but all 3 had been executed with the mothership in a .9g "dive," flying slightly downward to assist in blackbird/drone separation.
 If the still-experimental M/D-21 were to be used in combat (real-world) missions, the crew might be under fire from missiles and fighter/interceptors, and so might not have the luxury of launching from a .9g dive.
 In this fourth launch, the D-21 would separate in a level-flight, 1g configuration.